jdunkerley/jdunkerley/alteryx-least-squares.md

 ![$ =\sum_{i=1}^{n} (y_i^2-2y_iA-2y_i Bx_i+A^2+2ABx_i+B^2x_i^2)$](assets/least-squares/sum_ei_lin3.svg)

-So the goal is to find *A* and *B* to minimise the above expression:
+The goal is to find *A* and *B* to minimise the above expression:

 ![$\min_{A,B} \sum_{i=1}^{n} (y_i^2-2y_iA-2y_i Bx_i+A^2+2ABx_i+B^2x_i^2)$](assets/least-squares/min_ei_lin3.svg)

 Going back to calculus basics, a maximum or minimum will be when the first derivative is 0.
-So let's differentiate with respect to *A* :
+So let's differentiate with respect to *A*:

 ![$\frac{\partial }{\partial A}  \sum_{i=1}^{n} (y_i^2-2y_iA-2y_i Bx_i+A^2+2ABx_i+B^2x_i^2)=\sum_{i=1}^{n} (-2y_i+2A+2Bx_i)$](assets/least-squares/da_lin.svg)

-So we want to find when this is 0.
+We want to find when this is 0.
 Rearranging (and dividing by 2):

 ![$\sum_{i=1}^{n} A=\sum_{i=1}^{n}y_i-\sum_{i=1}^{n}Bx_i$](assets/least-squares/da_lin2.svg)